caioqazz/blip-create-ticket-plugin-tool/README.md

 ![Blip-plugin](https://imgur.com/B8dPNgk.png 'Blip-plugin')
-# BLiP Broadcast List Plugin/Tool
+# BLiP Plugin/Tool - Create a ticket

 This is a BLiP example plugin/tool designed to help users create tickets whenever they wish for any contact with ease.